orb-community/orb-website/docs/docs.md

 ### Create a Sink

-A Sink is a location to send the metrics collected from the Agents.
+A sink is a location to send the metrics collected from the agents.
 The current version supports Prometheus, and future versions will support more options.
-You can use a private Prometheus instance or use a free [Grafana Cloud](https://grafana.com/products/cloud/) account as a Sink.
+You can use a private Prometheus instance or use a free [Grafana Cloud](https://grafana.com/products/cloud/) account as a sink.

 1. Navigate to **Sink Management**, and then click **New Sink**.
 ![](./img/new_sink.png)